 To supply water to the Mill Creek spreading facility, the District first diverts water from Mill Creek's natural channel through the use of soft plugs.
-The District utilizes three low (ideally 2ft) sand and gravel earthen berms, known as soft plugs, to divert water from the natural Mill Creek Channel to the District's Diversion Structure.
+The District utilizes three low (ideally 2ft) sand and gravel earthen berms, known as soft plugs, to divert water from the natural Mill Creek Channel to the District's diversion structure.
 The soft plugs are designed to leak and then break apart as flows increase above safe levels; this allows a portion an up to all of the flows to remain in the natural channel of Mill Creek.
 When the soft plugs break apart they have to be rebuilt by hand or with a bulldozer utilizing the native material within Mill Creek.

-The water then reaches the District's Mill Creek Diversion Structure which is located immediately adjacent to the Mill Creek Levee Wall.
+When the soft plugs are in place water reaches the District's Mill Creek diversion structure which is located immediately adjacent to the Mill Creek levee wall.
 This levee and wall were constructed by the Army Corps of Engineers and is managed by the San Bernardino County Flood Control District.
 The diversion structure currently consists of four manually operated gates, three to return water and debris back to the normal flow of Mill Creek, and one that directs water to the District's intake channel.
 Historically the District allows the "first flush," or the water from the start of a storm event to return to the natural channel of Mill Creek.
 These first flows are typically laden with debris and sediment, which interfere with the percolation within the basins.
-Once the water is determined to be of higher quality, it is "picked up" or diverted to the District's Intake Canal to the Intake Structure.
-Images of the District's Diversion Structure are in Figure 3-3.
+Once the water is determined to be of higher quality, it is "picked up" or diverted to the District's intake canal to the intake structure.
+Images of the District's diversion structure are shown in Figure 3-3.